Brett Hulley Architecture

 • Contact

-Every project is unique, which is why I individually tailor each service to meet the specific needs of each project.
-Below is a rough outline of the steps I like to guide my clients through.
+Every project is unique, which is why each service is individually tailored.
+Below is a brief summary of the stages & considerations I offer for my clients.

 A good design starts with a clear and well thought-out brief.
-Understanding your vision and how you want the design to enhance your life is essential, which is why time is taken to truly get to know you before any work begins.
+Understanding your vision and how you want the design to enhance your life is essential, which is why time is taken to truly get to know your project aspirations before any work begins.

-• Lifestyle: The way you live, move, and interact with your space.
+• Lifestyle: The way you like to live.

 • Building Requirements: Considerations like family size, entertaining needs, and functionality.